SimonPrato11/Project-Social-Comments/README.md

-# Project-Social-Comments
-A page about social reviews.
+This was a challenge-project taken from (https://www.frontendmentor.io).
+I made it using just HTML/CSS.

-A simple page about how show reviews.
+A simple page about how to show social reviews.
 It was bulding with HTML and CSS.